Orlando Borrego

-Orlando Borrego (born 1936, Holguín, Cuba) is a Cuban economist, writer and former guerrilla who worked with Che Guevara during the Cuban Revolution.
+Orlando Borrego (March 3, 1936 – June 26, 2021) was a Cuban economist, writer and guerrilla who worked with Che Guevara during the Cuban Revolution.

-Biography
+Life and career

-Orlando Borrego was born in 1936 into a peasant family who later identified with the Partido Ortodoxo of Eduardo Chibas.
+Orlando Borrego was born on March 3, 1936 into a peasant family who later identified with the Partido Ortodoxo of Eduardo Chibas.
 His father was a taxi driver and his mother a teacher.
 In 1952, Fulgencio Batista led a coup against Cuba's democratic government, weeks before an election which the Partido Ortodoxo were touted to win.
 While he was still at secondary school, Borrego became one of the earliest supporters of the organisation which was to become the 26th of July Movement, before Fidel Castro led the attack on the Moncada Barracks which was to give the organisation its name.

 In October 1958, Borrego joined a column of the 26th of July Movement's rebel army in the Escambray Mountains, which was under the command of Che Guevara.
 By the revolution's triumph in January 1959, Borrego had achieved the rank of First Lieutenant.

 Immediately after the revolutionary army's entrance in Havana Borrego worked alongside Guevara at La Cabaña fortress.
 He was appointed Head of the Military Economic Board and served as a prosecutor at the trials of several members of the Batista regime.
 In October 1959, Che was named head of the Department of Industrialisation, which was set up within the National Institute of Agrarian Reform (INRA).
 INRA had been set up to institute the Agrarian Reform Law of May 1959.
 Che decided to bring Borrego to INRA as his deputy, Aleida March as his personal assistant and José Manresa as his secretary.
 However, the following month, Che became President of the National Bank, and Borrego was left to run the Department of Industrialisation.
 The two continued to meet regularly to discuss all progress and measures taken.
 In February 1961 Che was appointed head of the newly expanded Ministry of Industries (MININD), with Orlando Borrego as his Vice-Minister.
 Borrego played an important role in the development of the Budgetary Finance System.